 The Shorty Rogue Monster Bands 12″ lengths let you step into the bands and anchor with one foot while pulling with one arm, potentially allowing you to use two bands at once.
 This small detail, starting with resistance closer to the floor, is what makes squats and deadlifts possible, as well as upper body exercises like the row, high pull, curl, etc. Most resistance bands are 41″, making them larger and tougher to pack and travel with, cumbersome to anchor and use without special equipment or a squat rack, or meaning you can only use one at a time limiting resistance to 140lbs.

-High resistance bands for legs paired with a minimalist suspension trainer make the perfect travel gym
+A set of high resistance bands for legs paired with a minimalist suspension trainer make the perfect travel gym

 High resistance mini bands for legs, such as the Monster Bands, do a great job of making your deadlifts and squats possible on the road.
 Adding a minimalist suspension trainer, such as the Monkii Bars 2 that I reviewed and use regularly on my travels or our DIY suspension trainer “The Minimus“, lets you get in a solid upper body workout with all of the essential upper body exercises using a suspension trainer in addition to your lower body mini band exercises, indoors or outdoors.